-There’s nothing quite as gut-wrenchingly heart-breaking as losing a child – a reality that loving parents-to-be Keri and Royce Young, tragically, are preparing to face.
+There’s nothing quite as gut-wrenchingly heart-breaking as losing a child – a reality that loving parents-to-be Keri and Royce Young have tragically just faced.

-It also means that she will not survive more than a few days after her birth.
+It also meant that she would not survive more than a few days after her birth.

-However, it is the incredible selflessness and strength of Royce’s wife Keri that has truly amazed him.
-And this is because Keri made the decision to carry her baby, Eva, to full-term, so that doctors can use her organs to help others in need.
+However, it is the incredible selflessness and strength of Royce’s wife Keri that truly amazed him.
+And this is because Keri made the decision to carry Eva to full-term, so that doctors can use her organs to help others in need.

 “There I was, crestfallen and heartbroken, but I momentarily got lifted out of the moment and just stood in awe of her," he says.
 "I was a spectator to my own life, watching a superhero find her superpowers."